urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/cl/clls.md

     /~zod/try=> :+(%a ~ 'b')
     [%a ~ 'b']

-This is the most straightforward case of `:+`, producing a tuple of four values in both tall and wide form.
+This is the most straightforward case of `:+`, producing a tuple of three values in both tall and wide form.

     /~zod/try=>